gukoff/gukoff.github.io/_posts/2026-08-02-new-magic-hexagons.markdown

 The potential field representation also satisfies every line-sum constraint by construction.
 It does not, however, guarantee that the visible values are distinct and consecutive.
 Those remain difficult global constraints.

 Below you can play with the potential field of the order-3 antisymmetric hexagon.
-Notice that however you change the potential field, the line sums in te hexagon remain zero.
+Notice that however you change the potential field, the line sums in the hexagon remain zero.
 However, making the hexagon "magic" is still a very hard challenge.

 (Unfortunately, this playground looks tiny for mobile readers)